ml5js/ml5-website-v02-gatsby/content/blog/using-ml5-with-p5-2/index.md

 }
 ```

-At first, this looks like a breaking change for me, since constructor signatures have changed.
+At first, this looks like a breaking change, since constructor signatures have changed.
 Actually, it is a breaking change for users without using p5.js:

 ```js
 // Before